Deepramakhal/AmazonLoginClone/README.md

 This is a basic amazon sign up page clone using html and css only.
 <br>
-Author - Deepra Makhal
+Author - Deepra Makhal <br>
 This is amzon signup page only.<br>
-This will be linked with amazon sign in page and form validation functions.
+This will be linked with amazon sign in page and form validation functions.<br>

-Update 1 - Image source fixed.
+Update 0.1 - Image source fixed. <br>
-Update 2 - Form validation added to the sign up page.
+Update 1.0- Form validation added to the sign up page.<br>